awslabs/aws-service-catalog-factory/docs/source/factory/designing_your_product.rst

 Any products matching this product Name will be disassociated from any portfolios, then deleted.
 The minimum necessary information is as below, although adding a Status line is sufficient - all other metadata will be ignored.

+This will also delete all Product Version pipelines relating to this product and any portfolios it is associated with from Cloudformation

 .. code-block:: yaml

     Schema: factory-2019-04-01